 If any parent/guardian has a court order that limits the rights of another parent/guardian in matters such as custody, records access, or visitation, please provide a copy to the school office or to the Registrar's office.
-Unless such a court order is on file with TCA, the school must provide equal rights to all guardians (See ASD20 Policy KBBA).
+Unless such a court order is on file with TCA, the school must provide equal rights to all guardians (see ASD20 Policy KBBA).
 Staff rely on Infinite Campus for guardianship information and to determine household arrangements.
-Notify the Registrar's office if any information including addresses, household members, or names have changed.
+Notify the Registrar's office if any information (including addresses, household members, or names) has changed.

-Weather Delays/Closures
+Weather Delays and Closures

-TCA will be following Academy School District 20 closure status.
+For Weather Delays/Closures, CSP will follow Academy School District 20 closure status.
 When ASD20 administration cancels or delays the start of school due to inclement weather, several radio/TV stations will be contacted to broadcast the closure or delay.
-TCA uses the Blackboard ConnectTM service to notify the TCA community in cases of school or district emergencies, and is also used to keep your campus or community more informed, and involved.
-TCA will use only the email or text feature of Blackboard ConnectTM to notify of weather delays/closures.
-Please go HERE to make sure that your family's contact information is accurate in the Infinite Campus Extended Parent Portal.
+TCA uses the Blackboard ConnectTM service to notify the TCA community in cases of school or district emergencies, and this service is also used to keep our campus and community more informed.
+CSP will use only the email or text feature of Blackboard ConnectTM to notify of weather delays/closures.
+Please go here to make sure that your family's contact information is accurate in the Infinite Campus Extended Parent Portal.
 Parents should make prior arrangements so that their children have a place to go if there is no one at home on weather delays/closures or early release days.
+THE COTTAGE SCHOOL PROGRAM DOES NOT MAKE UP SNOW DAYS.